CUBRID/cubrid-manual/en/sql/query/show.rst

 SHOW INDEX Statement
 ====================

 The **SHOW INDEX** statement displays the index information.
-The query must have the following columns:
+This query has the following columns:

 *   Table: Table Name
 *   Non_unique